An Introduction to Webmention

 Sending Webmentions

-Pick a Webmention client implementation.
-The one I use is webmention4j (Disclaimer: I am the author of it) which is a Java implementation with both a Webmention client and a server.
+Pick any Webmention client implementation.
+The implementation I use is webmention4j (Disclaimer: I am the author of it) which is a Java implementation with both a Webmention client and a server.

 Receiving Webmentions

-Webmention clients will now be able to detect your website’s endpoint and can send Webmentions to it.
+Webmention clients can now detect your website’s endpoint and send Webmentions to it.